sudarshan2401/tp/docs/UserGuide.md

 ### Marking all students in a class present : `markall /c`

-Marks all students in your class as present.
+Marks all the students in your class as present.
 You can use this command if all your students are present for your current lesson.

 **Command Format:** `markall /c CLASS_INDEX`